- Where to go

 Guide Michelin restaurants 1 star

-There are six fine dining establishments with star credentials in Gothenburg.
+There are five fine dining establishments with star credentials in Gothenburg.

 Guide Michelin Bib Gourmand